PZBird/type-solid-workshop/L/README.md

 # Liskov Substitution Principle (LSP)

+The Liskov Substitution Principle (LSP) states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
+This means that any subclass should be able to substitute its parent class without causing errors or unexpected behavior.

+By following LSP, developers can create code that is more modular and easier to test.
+It also promotes better inheritance hierarchy and helps avoid tight coupling between classes.

 Suppose we have a `Rectangle` class that represents a rectangle with a width and a height property, and a `Square` class that extends the `Rectangle` class and represents a square with a `side` property:

 ```typescript